-Anyone hosting an event on public property or on outdoor private property needs to apply.
-Whether the event is free or ticketed, open to the public, or invitation only, it doesn’t matter — you still have to apply.
+Anyone hosting an event on public property or private property outdoors needs to apply.
+Whether the event is free or ticketed, open to the public, or invitation-only, it doesn’t matter — you still have to apply.

-To hold a public event, you may need to get permitted through several departments at the City.
+To hold a special event, you may need to get permitted through several departments in the City.
 Give yourself plenty of time to apply.
-You must apply at least 30 days before a big event, or two weeks before a smaller one.
+You must apply at least 30 days before a big event, or 20 days before a smaller one.